LittlRayRay/SpamBot/README.md

 # Credits

 Made by @LittlRayRay using Python and tkinter.

+# Thanks for using